instruct-rb/instruct/README.md

   - [ ] Batch APIs
   - [ ] Improve attributed string API with a visitor style presenter
     - [ ] Update middleware and printers to use the new presenters
-  - [x] Serialization of transcripts (Consider migrations / upgrades) for storage
+  - [x] Serialization of prompts (Consider migrations / upgrades) for storage
-    - [x] Register ActiveJob serializer for transcripts so that they can be added to the job queue
+    - [x] Register ActiveJob serializer for prompts so that they can be added to the job queue
-    - [ ] Register ActiveRecord serializer for transcripts so that they can be stored in the database
+    - [ ] Register ActiveRecord serializer for prompts so that they can be stored in the database
   - [x] `stop_chars` and `stop`